How to Make Quinoa

 So now that you know how to cook quinoa, here’s some of my favorite recipes using this nutritional powerhouse.

-Quinoa Side Dish Recipes
+15 Quinoa Recipes

 - Spanish Quinoa – This has all the delicious flavors of Spanish rice.
 It’s perfect to serve as a side with any Mexican themed meal you serve.
 I make this recipe all the time.
 I even love it served for breakfast with fried eggs!